jeffrschneider/specweaver/README.md

 - Agents don't always get things right.
 Thus, they're allowed to see what they got wrong, and to think about how to fix things.
 - Agents carry a version stamp that identifies their lineage.
 For example, if the Web Crawler Agent was released, it would be V1.
 If it evolved, it would be V2.
 However, if it cloned, the new agent would be V1.1.
 If that clone was enhanced, it would be V1.2.
 If that agent cloned, the new agent would be V1.2.1, and so on.
 - Agents can propose new capabilities based on frequent requests or observed gaps.
 For example, if users often ask your research agent to compare sources, it could suggest adding a "source comparison" capability.
 The agent would submit the proposal to the owner via the offline contact method, including a rough spec that the owner can approve or tweak.
 Once approved, the agent vibe-codes the new capability using an LLM and integrates it into its repertoire.

+## Agents Manage Throttling and Rate Limiting
+- Agents regulate their own resource usage to prevent overloading external services, exceeding budgets, or hitting API rate limits.
+- Agent owners identify the rate limts and throttling rules.
+These rules can be shared with other agents.
+If other Agents violate these rules, it will affect their reputation.

 ## Aware of Competition
 - The agent can search the web to identify compeitition.
 It can visit websites and gather information on alternatives, and record their features.